| The Moscow

 of their work.
 The Hamlet production was in preparation intermittently

 for at least three years, and there were 150 rehearsals of The Blue Bird.
+The theatre

 is organized on the repertory plan.
 It produces on an average fifteen plays each